Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 #### getCart
-Fetch all Items Added to  Cart
+Fetch all items added to the cart

 ```javascript
 // Promise